jmp75/air2stream/python/README.md

 ## Installing on a Linux machine from source

 Assumption: you have an environment (conda or venv or whatever) where you can install packages.
+For instance and note for self, I use `conda activate hydrofc`.

 ```sh
 which gfortran